felixcollins/libCanOpenSimple/Readme.md

 # libCanOpenSimple
-Forked with the purposes of porting to use SocketCanSharp with SocketCan on Linux
+September 2024 Forked by Felix with the purposes of porting to use SocketCanSharp with SocketCan on Linux This is a driver that does not match the can festival interface.
+With the introduction of an interface a driver now just needs to implement IDriverInstance

 libCanOpenSimple is a "simple" CanOpen library for C# that uses native dll/so drivers from CanFestival/SocketCan to access CAN hardware.
 The library provides callbacks for the defined COB types NMT/PDO/SDO etc as well as allowing arbatary injection of CANOpen packets.
 The API also provides some common functions such as NMT controls for start/stop/reset and full SDO client behaviour so that remote nodes object dictionaries can be read/written via SDO using the library.
 The SDO supports expidited/segmented and block transfers.